An "entry" indicates the number of times you are allowed to enter the country with the visa.

 Note: When ordering tourist invitations, an uploaded scan of the information page of the applicants passport is required.

 Note: Russian visas are issued for the duration of time stated on the invitation.

-Note: If applicant is submitting their own paper invitation, the original is required.
+Note: If applicant is submitting a non-electronic invitation, the original is required.
 Copies are not accepted.

 Applicant must submit their current, signed passport.
 Visas are stamped into a passport, therefore the original passport is required.